 Everyone from families to focused betters grab a table and peruse the buffet while getting a unique look at the day’s competitors.
 We absolutely loved being so close to the action, and the mimosas were pretty good, too!

 Outside of the racetrack, the city is best known for the natural springs that dot its landscape.
-Making a tour of them one of the best things to do in Saratoga Springs.
+Taking a tour of them is one of the best things to do in Saratoga Springs.
 Originally used by Native Americans as far back as the 1600s, the springs are known for their restorative properties both in drinking and in bathing.
 Saratoga Spa State Park is the best place to explore the area’s offerings today.

 A tour of the springs will take you to about half of the dozen mostly carbonated springs that still flow in the park.
 Each has a unique mineral content, and, thus, its own flavor, so no two taste the same.
 Thank goodness for that, because some were definitely not delicious, while others could easily substitute for standard bottled water, only fresher.
+You’ll see locals filling up large water containers directly from some of the springs.

 While you can locate the springs on a self-guided walk, we opted for an expert guided tour.

-Indulge in the Roosevelt Spa
+Indulge in the Roosevelt Baths & Spa

 Saratoga’s springs have been said to have healing properties for hundreds of years.
 In the 1930s, the magical springs were funneled into the Roosevelt and Lincoln spas where thousands of people came every day for doctor-prescribed treatments related to the springs.